RV Newbie Must Haves

 Tire Pressure Monitor

-Your tires are you’re lifeline!
+Your tires are your lifeline!
 If they go flat… you’re done.
 So do your best to make sure you have good tires and the right tire pressure!
 Checking tire pressure should be done before each trip, and can be monitored while driving with fancy tire pressure systems if you want to go the extra mile!
-If not, a simple tool like the one shown here, will do.
+If not, a simple tool like the ones shown above will do.

 You might not think an outdoor rug is really an RV newbie must have, but it most certainly is!
-If you’ve camped in an RV, then you know how much dirt can get inside that front door!
-It drives me crazy!!!
-So We bought an outdoor mat, plus a few others for around the camp site and it definitely cuts down on the amount of dirt we track inside!
+If you’ve camped in an RV, then you know how much dirt can get inside that front door.
+An outdoor mat, plus a few others for around the camp site can definitely cut down on the amount of dirt tracked inside!